-McInnis Learning Center houses both the Planetarium and Bradstreet Observatory.
+McInnis Learning Center houses both the Julia Fowler Planetarium and Bradstreet Observatory.
 The Observatory consists of two computerized 16-inch diameter Schmidt-Cassegrain telescopes, each housed under automated domes.
 The telescopes and computerized, highly sensitive, charge coupled device (CCD) cameras are controlled from within a shirtsleeve, climate-controlled, warm room.
 The Observatory is used primarily by astronomy students for class assignments and professional research but is also open to the community one night per week.
-The Planetarium has a 20-foot diameter dome housing a Viewlex Model Apollo instrument and more than 50 auxiliary projectors.
-The Planetarium is used by astronomy classes as well as thousands of school children and other community groups each year.
+The Planetarium has a 20-foot diameter dome and is used by astronomy classes as well as thousands of school children and other community groups each year.